Public Sector Decarbonisation Scheme

 client Newcastle City Council / Equans

-The project focusses around a number of significant buildings, including Blandford House (Discovery Museum), City Library, Fenham Library, Royal House (Theatre Royal), Gosforth and East End Pools, YHN House and Warehouse, Palatine Products, Trampoline Park, All Saints Centre, Walker Activity Dome and Bells Close Industrial Units.
+The project focusses on a number of significant buildings, including Blandford House (Discovery Museum), City Library, Fenham Library, Royal House, Gosforth and East End Pools, YHN House and Warehouse, Palatine Products, Trampoline Park, All Saints Centre, Walker Activity Dome and Bells Close Industrial Units.

 The varying nature of the buildings, from large city centre developments to Grade I Listed theatres, and from leisure facilities to industrial units, meant that there were many challenges in developing carbon reduction strategies that were appropriate and applicable.